ir-engine/developer-docs/docs/manual/03_modules/04_api/02_documentationGuide.md

 })
 ```

-For a complete reference of all available options in the documentation file, see the [feathers-swagger documentation on serviceDocs](https://feathersjs-ecosystem.github.io/feathers-swagger/#/api?id=servicedocs).

 ### Step 4: Add examples and response documentation

 For more comprehensive documentation, add examples of request and response data.
 Examples help API consumers understand how to use your API correctly.
 Continuing with our `build-status` example: